csseeker/differ/DESIGN_GUIDELINES.md

 ---

 *These guidelines are living documents that evolve with the project.
-They serve as our compass to ensure we build something we can be proud of - simple, robust, and extensible.*
+They serve as my compass to ensure I build something I can be proud of - simple, robust, and extensible.*